loreglean/lantern/README.md

  * `FREETYPEDIR` - path to a folder containing FreeType's headers and library
  * `GTEST_ROOT` - path to Google Tests source code folder (required only if you're going to build tests target)

 Note for Windows FreeType library: if you're building it by yourself, make sure that output library's name is `freetype2.lib` and not `freetype26.lib` (that's what bundled FindFreeType.cmake looks for).
+It's also assumed for now that FreeType is compiled as a static library, otherwise you'll have to copy dll to resulting folder by yourself (or alter CMakeLists.txt a little)

 ###Known issues